-Press the Ctrl key while double-clicking the field name of the column header to hide a single field.
+In an open table, press the Ctrl key while double-clicking the field name of the column header to hide a single field.
 You can also turn off field visibility by right-clicking the column header and clicking Hide Field .
-Optionally press Shift while selecting multiple fields to hide multiple columns at once.
-If you open the field's view for the layer, you can confirm that the field visibility is unchecked.
+Optionally, press Shift while selecting multiple fields to hide multiple columns at once.